geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The martial trumpet echoing from afar, 680

-And prancing steeds that love the notes of war ;
+And prancing steeds that love the notes of war;

 Aloft in air the pennon's silken fold,